hergin/finWELL-Apps/Documentation/Development.md

 Alternatively, you can run the following command as an administrator on Windows Powershell

-Enable-WindowsOptionalFeature -Online -FeatureName  Microsoft-Hyper-V -All
+Enable-WindowsOptionalFeature -Online -FeatureName  Microsoft-Hyper-V -Allz